spacestation13/DMByExample/src/vars/lists/assoc_lists.md

 The above list `L` now contains the keys `"fizz"` and `"money"` which are associated with the values `"buzz"` and `100` respectively.

 Now the question becomes, "What does this actually do for us that a regular list can't do?"
-The biggest answer to that is now you can retrieve items from the list by the name of the key rather than a generic indicies.
+The biggest answer to that is now you can retrieve items from the list by the name of the key rather than a generic index.

 ```dm
 world << L["fizz"] // "buzz"